The Prophet’s Methodologies in Da`wah

 O you who believe, why do you say what you do not do?
 (As-Saff 61:2)

 “The scholars of evil sit at the doors of Paradise, they invite the people to it with their statements but their actions call the people to the Hellfire.
 Every time their statements proclaim to the people: ‘Come (to Paradise)’; their actions reply: ‘don’t listen to him.’
 If what he called to was the truth, he himself would be the first person to act according to his own words.
 Such people appear as guides; however their reality is of bandits.’
-(Al-Fawaid by Ibn Al-Qayyim, p112)
+(Al-Fawaid Ibn Al-Qayyim, p112)

 2. Give Glad tidings or reward before threatening with warnings